christianrodriguez-8451/non_endemic_segmentations/commodity_segmentations/README.md

 * commodity_segmentations.py is scheduled to run under the autorun_commodity_segmentations Workflow job on Databricks.
 The job is scheduled to run at 00:00 (UTC-05:00 - Central Time) every Friday.

 * fuel_segmentations.py is scheduled to run under the autorun_commodity_segmentations Workflow job on Databricks.
 The job is scheduled to run at 00:00 (UTC-05:00 - Central Time) every Friday.

+* percentile_segmentations.py is scheduled to run under the autorun_commodity_segmentations Workflow job on Databricks.
+The job is scheduled to run upon the completion of commodity_segmentations.py.